TanChuping/LLM-Feedback-SocialMediaPushSystem/README.md

 exploration_noise = random() * k_rand
 ```

-* Used only to break ties between similarly scored items
+* Used only to break ties between similarly scored items.
-* Kept small relative to other terms so it does not destabilize ranking

 ---